QML - Week 3

 Group activity

 Discuss the following practices: are they questionable?
+Why?

 1. A researcher tests several different statistical models on the same dataset but only reports the one that gives the strongest effect.